Alien Olympics

 What we're able to do

-One benchmark of a civilization’s progress is its ability to manipulate energy.
+One benchmark of a civilization's progress is its ability to manipulate energy.
 The Kardashev scale is a useful way to measure this.
-Taken from Wikipedia:
+The scale has three designated categories:

-• A Type I civilization, also called a planetary civilization—can use and store all of the energy available on its planet.
+• A Type I civilization, also called a planetary civilization, can use and store all of the energy available on its planet.

-• A Type II civilization, also called a stellar civilization—can use and control energy at the scale of its planetary system.
+• A Type II civilization, also called a stellar civilization, can use and control energy at the scale of its planetary system.

-• A Type III civilization, also called a galactic civilization—can control energy at the scale of its entire host galaxy.
+• A Type III civilization, also called a galactic civilization, can control energy at the scale of its entire host galaxy.

 The challenges here would need to be defined further, but you get the point: do something hard that requires a huge amount of engineering resources.